 - To conserve space you may divide your contact information across the top of the first page: street address, city and state on one side, telephone number and email address on the other.

 - If you plan to leave your current residence within a year from submitting your resume, use two addresses.
 Your current address should be placed on the left side and, on the right side, place the address of someone who has agreed to accept your mail and will be at the address for at least one year.
-Most students use their parents' address but you don't have to.
+Most students use their parents’ address, however, you can use anyone’s with whom you have a relationship.
 Under each address specify the dates until which you can be reached at your current address and after which you can be contacted at the other address.

 - Do not bold your contact information.